 Then--again in 2013--Seattle University set a precedent by earning national recognition for the second consecutive year, making the President’s Higher Education Honor Roll with Distinction for community service.
 The accolade acknowledges the university’s overall commitment to service as well as its significant work to implement the Seattle University Youth Initiative, which unites the university and wider community in a long-term commitment to build a better future for young people starting with pre-kindergarten and continuing through college.

-When it comes to student success, Seattle University ranks among the top schools for service learning or community volunteer work, according to U.S. News & World Report: Best Colleges 2013.
+When it comes to student success, Seattle University ranks among the top schools in the nation for service learning or community volunteer work, according to U.S. News & World Report: Best Colleges 2014.

-Among master’s universities, Seattle University ranks #2 in the nation for the second consecutive year for the number of staff supporting community service, the number of academic courses that incorporate service as well as scholarships for community service, according to Washington Monthly September/October 2012 edition.
+Among master’s universities, Seattle University ranks #7 in the nation for the number of staff supporting community service, the number of academic courses that incorporate service as well as scholarships for community service, according to Washington Monthly September/October 2013 edition.

 Seattle University moved up to the #5 spot this year on the Peace Corps’ 2013 Top Colleges for small schools.
 This is a jump from #8 last year and is the highest ranking in SU’s history.
 The annual list recognizes the highest volunteer-producing colleges and universities for small, medium, large and graduate institutions.
 With just five volunteers fewer than the #1 spot, there are 19 undergraduate alumni from SU currently serving overseas.
 Washington Monthly also included Seattle University in its top 10 based on the number of alumni who go on to serve in the Peace Corps, relative to school size.
 A total of 351 SU alumni have served since the Peace Corps began in 1961.